 Almost everyone has a Facebook account, and Facebook makes it easy to raise funds for nonprofit organizations by offering a convenient donate button you can include in posts.
 However, donations raised through Facebook have some drawbacks that will require additional effort by you as a fundraiser.

-To receive credit for your personal fundraising account, you will need to submit by email a complete listing of the donations and the dates of the donations, including the donor name (and address if available).
-If you are participating in more than one World T.E.A.M. event, you also will need to designate to which event the donations should be applied.
+To receive credit for your personal fundraising account, you need to submit by email a complete listing of the donations and the dates of the donations, including the donor name (and address if available).
+If you are participating in more than one World T.E.A.M. program, you also will need to designate to which program the donations is to be applied.

 Owing to these factors, it is a better choice to include in your Facebook post a link direct to your personal fundraising page.
 Your donations will be directly credited to your account within minutes of the donation, and your donor will receive an acknowledgement from World T.E.A.M., rather than from Network for Good.